inveniosoftware/docs-invenio-rdm/docs/releases/v13/upgrade-v13.0.md

     In case you are not inside a virtual environment, make sure that you prefix each `invenio` command with `pipenv run`.

-**Local development**

-Changing the Python version in your development environment highly depends on your setup, so we won't cover it here.
-One way would be to use [PyEnv](https://github.com/pyenv/pyenv).

-!!! warning "Risk of losing data"

-    Your virtual environment folder a.k.a., `venv` folder, may contain uploaded files.
-If you kept the default location, it is in `<venv folder>/var/instance/data`.
-If you need to keep those files, make sure you copy them over to the new `venv` folder in the same location.
-    The command `invenio files location list` shows the file upload location.

-If you upgraded your python version, you should recreate your virtual environment before running `invenio-cli` or `pipenv` commands below.

 ### Upgrade InvenioRDM

 #### Requirements